-Reinforces, enhances, and applies the skills learned in College Writing I. The students write a research paper around a topic generated from a thematic course.
-Work may include readings from fiction, nonfiction, film, or drama.
-A grade of "C" or better is required to advance to upper-level courses.
+Reinforces, enhances, and applies skills learned in College Writing I, with a concentration on the skills of synthesis and argumentation.
+The students will learn the fundamentals of rhetoric and will apply those skills to academic research.
+A grade of "C" or better is required to advance to ENG 200.
 Prerequisite: ENG 101.